 I was on a quest with my master, together with another pupil.
-We were looking for a unique sample of blood, as if it were a rare blood-type.
+We were looking for a unique sample of blood, a rare blood-type.
 The master, without explaining why, took us to a city in Arkansas, of all places.
 He apparently had an idea of where this special blood could be found, but led us to an abandoned building.
 The master communicated with few words, if any at all.
 You could sense his thoughts and feelings through other means, say bodily gestures or simply intuition.
 For instance, when we arrived at the abandoned building I knew this was the place he intended to search, by some kind of telepathy.

 As we navigated the long hallways of the dilapidated building, I tried to use my flashlight, which for some reason proved to be of little use.
 I checked my battery and noticed it was at half – which ought to be enough – yet it wasn’t illuminating anything, which didn’t make any sense.
 Eventually we reached a kind of lobby, and I wasn’t sure how the blood could have been preserved in such a derelict place.

 Then, all of a sudden, and to my astonishment, the lights in the room came on, and we found ourselves not in an abandoned building, but a bustling school facility.
 We were confronted by a very-well kept, beautiful white woman in her mid-thirties; she had dark brown hair, and was wearing a deep-blue dress, light blue stockings, her hair done up in some intricate way, that’s all I can remember.
 She told us she was the administrator of this school, and accused us of trespassing, and that we better explain ourselves.
 I had some sense of admiration for her; here was an incredible, capable woman running the affairs of this place.
 Wife material most definitely.